Akash-62/Soca-ai-driven-code-review-assistant/README.md

 </div>

 ## 🚀 Overview
-SOCA is an AI‑assisted code review and competitive debugging playground.
+SOCA is an AI‑assisted code review and competitive debugging playground powered by **local open-source LLMs**.
 Paste code to get structured AI feedback, generate repair challenges, or battle in multiplayer / duel modes.
-Designed for learning, rapid iteration, and a bit of fun.
+Designed for learning, rapid iteration, and a bit of fun — **all running privately on your machine, no API keys needed**.

 ## ✨ Features
 | Area | Description |